d2s/angular-seedvault/README.md

 You should be able to merge the feature branches without conflicts.

 # Upcoming features
-1. Detach heroku hosting from main branch to separate branch
+1. Add Angular to base
 1. Add '''Livereload'''
 1. Add '''Jade'''
 1. Add '''Stylus'''